Does my project need sound insulation testing?

 The extent of testing will be dependent on Party walls, floors, room layouts and construction types.
 A set of general arrangement drawings will therefore be required for each floor which should be emailed to Build Check along with site address and contact details.
 Proposals and a quotation can then be made in compliance with Approved Document, Part E.

-Build Check are accredited by UKAS to undertake Sound Insulation testing in accordance with Part E and is therefore recognised by Building Control as being suitably qualified to carry out pre-completion testing.
+Build Check are accredited by UKAS (UKAS accredited testing laboratory and certification body No. 4044) to undertake Sound Insulation testing in accordance with Part E and is therefore recognised by Building Control as being suitably qualified to carry out pre-completion testing.